Bitcoin and Cryptocurrencies: A Complete Overview

 The Blockchain Backbone

-Each block holds a collection of transactions, a timestamp, and a link to the previous block, creating a secure and transparent chain that’s incredibly hard to tamper with.
+Each block bundles a series of transactions, a precise timestamp, and a cryptographic pointer to the preceding block, together forming a chain that is extremely difficult to alter without massive effort.

 Limited by Design